mayushiiii/gda-java-projects/ex2/README.md

 <h1>README</h1>

-This code uses the **Decorator** design pattern, as a means of creating an icecream with a certain flavor and topping.
+This code uses the **Decorator** design pattern, as a means of creating an ice cream with a certain flavor and topping.

 Design patterns used: